hoangsonww/The-MovieVerse-Database/.github/README.md

 - **User Profile**: Customize your profile, manage your watchlists, and view your stats/information.

 **Enhanced User Experience:**
 - **Responsive Design**: Enjoy a seamless experience on various devices and screen sizes.
+The MovieVerse is optimized for all platforms, including desktop, tablet, and mobile.
 - **Movie Recommendations**: Receive suggestions based on your movie preferences and reviews with AI-powered recommendations.
 - **Statistics and Insights**: Access dynamically updating, ML-powered statistics for a tailored experience on both desktop and mobile.
 - **Community Engagement**: Connect with other users, create your profile, share your thoughts, rate movies, and engage in discussions about your favorite movies.